Skip to content

 The University of Utah does not have specific guidelines for the use of AI in meeting administration.
 Until then, use of approved tools—for now, Microsoft Teams Premium and Zoom AI Companion—can help ensure the security and confidentiality of university data.

-When a non-University host or attendee brings an AI assistant to meetings, University participants must determine if the information discussed is public, sensitive, or restricted.
+When a non-university host or attendee brings an AI assistant to meetings, university participants must determine if the information discussed is public, sensitive, or restricted.
 If sensitive or restricted topics arise, they should request the AI be disabled.
 However, existing vendor contracts may permit AI access to such data.

 Microsoft 365 Copilot